gtbluesky/dsbridge_flutter/README.md

 ##### `dsBridge.registerAsyn(methodName|namespace,function|asyApiObject)`

-Register JavaScript synchronous and asynchronous  API for Native invocation.
+Register JavaScript synchronous and asynchronous  API for Dart invocation.
 There are two types of invocation

 1. Just register a method.
 For example: